Almoullim/background_location/README.md

 );
 ```

 Set the interval between localizations in milliseconds **(Android only)**.
-Use `await` or `.then` if you wanna start the location service immediatly after because it's an asynchronous method
+Use `await` or `.then` if you wanna start the location service immediately after because it's an asynchronous method

 ```dart
 BackgroundLocation.setAndroidConfiguration(1000);